-This prompted the question why weren't their cars harvesting the same solar energy while they are being toasted by the Spanish sun on the villa driveway.
+This prompted the question of why weren't their cars harvesting the same solar energy while they are being toasted by the Spanish sun on the villa driveway?.
 This makes enormous sense.

 One of my mates was convinced he had hit on the groundbreaking idea of vehicle manufacturers offering solar panels on car roofs as an optional extra.

 But before he rushed out of the pub on his way to the Patents Office to register his fortune-making theory I told him that quite a few car makers were already developing models with solar panel roofs.
 And there is even a solar paint idea, albeit at the experimental stage, that uses photovoltaic technology that in the future could be painted onto cars.
 More about that later.

 But is it really such a good idea to have solar panels on cars?
 Would it really provide significant energy harvesting to make a noticeable contribution to powering electric and hybrid vehicles?
 And how would they look?
 Nothing turns off potential car buyers if the vehicle they are spending bundles of hard-earned cash on is not visually appealing.

 So efficiency and aesthetics are the two big questions when it comes to solar cars.

 The aesthetics are easily dealt with.
 Take a look at this Tesla Model 3 with a solar roof.
 Nothing ugly about that.

 No, the much harder question to answer is, would it be worth it in terms of electricity-generating efficiency?